 Program Management (70%)

-In collaboration with the existing DEI Program Manager, manage the design and implementation of SMTD DEI-related programming that include topics as it relates to anti-racism and bias mitigation in the performing arts.
+Manage the design and implementation of SMTD DEI-related programming that include topics as it relates to anti-racism and bias mitigation in the performing arts.
 Advise/supervise student Programming Assistant(s) and actively partner with SMTD departments/units and campus partners.

 Manage and facilitate all aspects of assigned curricular and co-curricular programs including, but not limited to inclusive instructional and classroom management skills, intercultural development and communication skill building, and bias mitigation skill development.

 Responsible for coordinating logistical elements of event planning including room reservations, guest travel and accommodations, and vendor contract development.